pachyderm/pachyderm/doc/concepts/pipeline-concepts/distributed_computing.md

 # Distributed Computing

-Distributing computation workload across multiple workers is a fundamental part of any big data processing.
+Distributing your computations across multiple workers is a fundamental part of any big data processing.
-When you design your
-Pachyderm pipeline system for production, you need to define the number of Pachyderm workers across which you want to spread your computations and which workers are responsible for which data.
+When you build production-scale pipelines, you need to adjust the number of workers and resources that are allocated to each job to optimize throughput.

 ## Pachyderm Workers